 Start Indian Cooking with these 5 Spices

-When you use these spices alone as in a stir fry/ sabzi or along with ginger, garlic, onions, tomatoes as in a curry, you will surely get a decent dish in the end.
-Don't forget the salt though...
+When you use these spices alone, as in a stir fry/ sabzi, or along with ginger, garlic, onions, and tomatoes, as in a curry, you will surely get a decent dish in the end.
+Don’t forget the salt, though…

 Cumin Seeds (Jeera)

-It is one ingredient I use when preparing most Indian style lentils and curries.
-In North India, cumin seeds are one of the first ingredient added to hot oil and we add the other ingredients after they splutter.
+It is one ingredient I use when preparing most Indian-style lentils and curries.
+In North India, cumin seeds are one of the first ingredients added to hot oil, and we add the other ingredients after they splutter.

 Mustard Seeds (Rai)

-While cumin seeds are most commonly used in North India, mustard seeds are most used in South Indian cooking for tempering.
-Mustard seeds come in a range of colors from yellow, brown and black.
+While cumin seeds are most commonly used in North India, mustard seeds are most used for tempering in South Indian cooking.
+Mustard seeds come in a range of colors, from yellow to brown and black.

 In Indian cooking, we mostly use black mustard seeds.
 They add a crunch and flavor to the dish.
 Mustard seeds are added when tempering or making tadka.